-The paper is divided into Section A, 'Short Answers', and Section B, 'Essay Questions'; and candidates must answer all ten questions from Section A and three from a choice of ten questions in Section B.
+The paper is divided into Section A, 'Short Answers', and Section B, 'Essay Questions: Ecology' and Section C: 'Essay Questions: Evolution'.
+Candidates must answer all ten questions from Section A and three questions from Sections B and C with at least one question out of five from Section B and at least one question out of five from Section C.

-Paper 2: Genetics and Evolution
+Paper 2: Physiology and Genetics

-The paper is divided into Section A 'Short Answers', Section B: 'Essay Questions: Genetics' and Section C: 'Essay Questions: Evolution' Candidates must answer all ten questions from Section A and three questions from Section B and C with at least one question out of five from Section B and at least one question out of five from Section C.
+The paper is divided into Section A 'Short Answers', Section B: 'Essay Questions: Physiology' and Section C: 'Essay Questions: Genetics' Candidates must answer all ten questions from Section A and three questions from Sections B and C with at least one question out of five from Section B and at least one question out of five from Section C.